-Forward exchange contracts are entered into to hedge against interest rate changes in the Group's external borrowings.
+Forward exchange contracts are entered into to hedge against interest rate changes in the Group's external borrowings and are accounted for as cash flow hedges.
 The Group documents at the inception of the hedging transaction the relationship between hedging instruments and hedged items, as well as its risk management objective and strategy for undertaking various transactions.
 The group also documents its assessment, both at hedge inception and on an ongoing basis, of whether the derivatives that are used in hedging transactions have been and will continue to be highly effective in offsetting changes in fair values or cash flows of hedged items.